 “No, Patrick.
 I am your erection.”

 The popular Brit-com takes a fairly well-known male sexual issue and compares it to battling Darth Vader.
-You can watch the genius unfold in the video below.

 8. The Simpsons: